Pokémon Go features all 251 from the first two generations, and just like the main games, some are more elusive than others.

 While all of them make an Pokémon make an appearance in datamining efforts - which also uncovered a great deal more about Pokémon Go's hidden mechanics - the lack of actual encounters with these Pokémon in the wild make them among the rarest in Pokémon Go.

-Months on after release and nothing has changed, and if anything, the issue has grown in complexity, with newcomers Heracross and Corsola having their own exclusive locations of their own - the latter across continents.
+Over a year after release and creatures remained locked to their specific regions.
+If anything, the issue had grown in complexity, with newcomers Heracross and Corsola having their own exclusive locations of their own - the latter across continents.

 How to catch Tauros, Kangaskhan, Mr. Mime, Farfetch'd, Heracross and Corsola in Pokémon Go